Payments Orchestration

 Important Cost Considerations for Card Processing Networks

 The privilege for merchants to accept plastic instead of cold hard cash comes at a cost.
 Fees are tacked on to every transaction made on a payment network, which are levied by payment networks, processors, and issuers.
-According to Forbes, the average credit card processing fee ranges between 1.5% to 3.5%+ of the transaction value.
+Motley Fool Money reports that credit card processing fees ranged from 1.10% to 3.15% in 2024, and that credit card companies earned a record 148.5 billion in processing fees in 2024 as well.

-• Interchange Fees: Interchange fees are paid per transaction and are generally calculated using a flat rate plus a small percentage of the total sale.
-Interchange represents the largest component of card-fees.
-Merchant Maverick reports the following average interchange fee rates for the four major card processing networks in 2023:
+• Interchange Fees: Every transaction comes with an interchange fee, calculated using a flat rate plus a small percentage of the sale.
+These fees often make up the biggest chunk of processing costs.
+A 2024 Forbes article reports the following average interchange fees for the four major card processing networks:

 • Payment Processor Fees: Payment processor fees are charged to merchants for the use of various payment processors and other payment tools.
 These fees are sometimes referred to as merchant service fees and can include both per-transaction and monthly fees.
 The cost of these fees varies widely depending on the payment service providers a merchant works with.

 • Assessment Fees: Assessment fees are charged monthly to the merchant by the card processing networks.
 These fees are calculated based on a percentage of the merchant’s monthly sales.
-The average cost of assessment fees typically ranges between 0.13% to 0.15%.
+Per Forbes, the average cost of assessment fees in 2024 was as follows:

 At Spreedly, our payment orchestration platform optimizes payment infrastructures for merchants, merchant aggregators, and fintechs.